gabotronix/underpass/README.md

 docker-compose up -d --force-recreate dante
 ```

 You will then have to open the new port from the Docker host.
-For example, if you changed the SOCKS5 port from 1080 to 1090, issue these commands as root from SSH:
+For example, if you changed the SOCKS5 port from 1080 to 1090, issue these commands from SSH as root:
 ```
 firewall-cmd --remove-port=1080/tcp --permanent
 firewall-cmd --zone=public --add-port=1090/tcp --permanent